Le Marais Guide: Paris’ 3rd & 4th Arrondissement (2024)

 Le Marais is one of the best neighbourhoods to visit in Paris, with charming medieval streets, dozens of independent boutiques and vintage stores, and a vibrant, village-like atmosphere.
 Le Marais is one of the coolest neighbourhoods in Paris, home to some of the city’s best designers and shopping.
 The best things to do in Le Marais include some beautiful historic sights like Place des Vosges, Marche aux Enfants Rouge and Eglise Saint-Paul Saint-Louis.
 Museums & galleries in Le Marais include Centre Pompidou, Musee National Picasso and Musee Carnavalet.
 I hope you find this Le Marais guide helpful for planning your trip to Paris!

 Le Marais is one of my favourite neighbourhoods in Paris, and one I’ve visited many times – I always love returning to this neighbourhood!
+Because of its central location & abundance of charm, I recommend it as one of the best areas to stay in Paris for first time visitors.

 Le Marais